-- Comes with a lanyard to prevent losing the tool in the water
+- It comes with a lanyard to prevent losing the tool in the water

 - Some users complained about the jaws not being aligned

 Even if the hook is embedded, you can use this fish hook extractor to remove hooks, even those that a deeply embedded.
-It comes with a T-shaped handle that makes it easy to grip and maneuver.
-It is quite comfortable to hold and makes a quick task of removing hooks.
+It has a T-shaped handle that makes it easy to grip and maneuver.
+It is quite comfortable to hold and makes it a quick task to remove hooks.

 It has a lanyard that can be tied to your wrist so that you do not lose it and have access to it when you want to remove the book.
-The pole is made from anodized aluminum and the handle is ABS.
-It is designed not to accidentally cut the line or hurt the fish.
+The pole is made from anodized aluminum, and the handle is ABS.
+It is designed not to cut the line or hurt the fish accidentally.